Busch Lab

 Our research focusses on investigating in vivo gene regulatory responses to challenges such as genetic mutations, chromatin disruption and infection.
 Specifically, we use our zebrafish mutant archive of ~43,000 alleles covering 60% of protein-coding genes, CRISPR/Cas9 mutagenesis and genome-wide sequencing approaches to understand the relationship between chromatin structure, transcriptional changes and phenotypic outcomes.
 For example, partial loss of function can have substantial effects on gene expression levels without gross morphological defects.
 This provides an opportunity to dissect gene regulatory networks and distinguish network-specific, but tolerated, gene expression changes from those that affect organismal development and health.
 We apply this approach in several areas:

 Furthermore, in collaboration with the laboratory of Lalita Ramakrishnan at the University of Cambridge, we are conducting a genetic screen for loci affecting susceptibility to M. marinum infection using our zebrafish mutant archive.
-Recently, we have also been awarded an NIH grant, together with Caroline Brennan at Queen Mary University London, to identify genes that influence addiction-related phenotypes in zebrafish.
+We have also been awarded an NIH grant, together with Caroline Brennan at Queen Mary University London, to identify genes that influence addiction-related phenotypes in zebrafish.

 • Wellcome